1ipod/.s/st-flexipatch/README.md

-for editing, use /dwm/ for normal use. patch folder not included
+for editing. use /st/ for normal use. patch folder not included